culinary summer camp high school students love!

 At campusNYC, all of our premier culinary summer camp high school students love the depth of recipes and the skills of the staff.
 Our program takes place in a professional teaching kitchen with high-end equipment.
 We combine our top-notch culinary instruction with restaurant tours and tastes, guided visits to specialty markets and stores, and event nights designed to show our students the best of NYC.

-This summer, the students get formal classroom time in addition to their kitchen time each day.
-This enables our students to learn and get formal training on concepts like:
+Our students get formal classroom time in addition to their kitchen time each day.
+This enables our students to learn and get formal training on concepts, skills, and techniques:

 - Knife Skills and Safety

 - Kitchen Safety rules – ‘call it out!’

 - Ingredients / Substitution

 This summer we have many special guests and cool demos planned.